ExpediaGroup/beekeeper/README.md

 # How does it work?

 Beekeeper makes use of [Apiary](https://github.com/ExpediaGroup/apiary) - an open source federated cloud data lake - to detect changes in the Hive MetaStore.
-One of Apiary’s components, the [Apiary MetaStore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
+One of Apiary’s components, the [Apiary MetaStore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/sns-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
 Beekeeper uses these messages to detect changes to the Hive MetaStore, and perform appropriate deletions.

-Beekeeper comprises three separate Spring-based Java applications.
-One application schedules paths and metadata for deletion in a shared database, with one table for unreferenced paths and another for expired metadata.
-The other two applications perform deletions for the paths and metadata, respectively.
+Beekeeper is comprised of three separate Spring-based Java applications:
+1. Scheduler Apiary - An application that schedules paths and metadata for deletion in a shared database, with one table for unreferenced paths and another for expired metadata.
+2. Path Cleanup - An application that perform deletions of unreferenced paths.
+3. Metadata Cleanup - An application that perform deletions of expired metadata.

 ## Beekeeper Architecture

 ![Beekeeper architecture](.README_images/updated_architecture_diagram.png)

 ## Unreferenced paths
-The unreferenced property can be added to tables to monitor when paths become unreferenced, e.g. when a table or partition is dropped.
+The "unreferenced" property can be added to tables to detect when paths become unreferenced.
+It will currently only be triggered by these events:
+- `alter_partition`
+- `alter_table`
+- `drop_partition`
+- `drop_table`

+By default, `alter_partition` and `alter_table` events require no further configuration.
+However, in order to avoid unexpected data loss, other event types require whitelisting on a per table basis.
+See [Hive table configuration](#hive-table-configuration) for more details.

 End-to-end lifecycle example
 1. A Hive table is configured with the parameter `beekeeper.remove.unreferenced.data=true` (see [Hive table configuration](#hive-table-configuration) for more details.)